 If surgery is the first treatment, chemoradiation may be recommended afterward, especially if the cancer is an adenocarcinoma or if there are signs that some cancer may have been left behind.

 In some instances (especially for cancers in the upper part of the esophagus), chemoradiation may be recommended as the main treatment instead of surgery.
 Patients who do not have surgery need close follow-up with endoscopy to look for possible signs of remaining cancer.
 Unfortunately, even when cancer cannot be seen, it can still be present below the inner lining of the esophagus, so close follow-up is very important.

 Patients who cannot have surgery because they have other serious health problems are usually treated with chemoradiation.

 Stage IV esophageal cancer has spread to distant lymph nodes or to other distant organs.

 In general, these cancers are very hard to get rid of completely, so surgery to try to cure the cancer is usually not a good option.
 Treatment is used mainly to help keep the cancer under control for as long as possible and to relieve any symptoms it is causing.

 Chemo may be given (possibly along with the targeted drug trastuzumab if the cancer is HER2 positive) to try to help patients feel better and live longer, but the benefit of giving chemo is not clear.
 Radiation therapy or other treatments may be used to help with pain or trouble swallowing.
+For cancers that started at the gastroesophageal (GE) junction, treatment with the targeted drug ramucirumab (Cyramza) may be an option if regular chemo isn’t working.
 Some people prefer not to have treatments that have serious side effects and choose to receive only treatments that will help keep them comfortable and add to their quality of life.
 For more information on treatments that may be helpful, see the section “Palliative therapy for cancer of the esophagus.”